Don't Pollute! Change the Way You Commute

 Cal State LA has many commuting options available to its students.
 Whether you bike to campus or use one of the many public transit lines serving Cal State LA, you’ll find an inexpensive, stress-free, and great for the environment alternative to driving.

 The GradPass Program is a reduced fare program that will assist college graduates as they transition out of the U-Pass program and into the workforce.
-The GradPass Program will allow the U-Pass Program participant to purchase Metro fare at the reduced College/Vocational rate of $43 for 12 months after graduation.
+The GradPass Program will allow the U-Pass Program participant to purchase Metro fare at the reduced student rate for 12 consecutive months after graduation.

 For more information, visit our GradPass Page.